jamiekowalczik/zoneminder/README.md

 1.) # git clone https://github.com/jamiekowalczik/zoneminder.git

-2.) update Vagrantfile with the appropriate bridge name (replace wlo1) and IP address.
+2.)
+Change into the zoneminder directory (# cd zoneminder) then update Vagrantfile with the appropriate bridge name (replace wlo1) and IP address.

 3.) # vagrant up

 4.)
-When the machine is fully setup browse to http://<IP Address>/zm - Setup a user account and password!!
+When the machine is fully setup browse to https://[IP Address]/zm - Setup a user account and password!!